social-comp/AmazonAudit-data/README.md

 **1. Queries file**
 filename: *queries.csv* [(download)](https://raw.githubusercontent.com/social-comp/AmazonAudit-data/main/queries.csv)
    The file consists of a complete list of 48 search queries used in the audit study.
-It contains the following fields: -
+It contains the following fields:-

   * ```query:``` name of the search query
   * ```topic:``` name of the vaccine-related search topic